bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 module Bowling
   describe Game do
-    it "should return 0 for a miss (not knocking down any pins)" do game = Game.new
+    it "return 0 for a miss (not knocking down any pins)" do game = Game.new
       game.miss

       expect(game.score).to eq(0)
     end

-    it "should return the number of pins hit for a spare" do game = Game.new
+    it "return the number of pins hit for a spare" do game = Game.new
       game.spare(8)